 What do Captain Murphy and Dirty Harry have to do with NFPA 70E and electrical safety?
 Quite a bit.
 My mentor and good friend loves to quote Dirty Harry when the subject of risk assessment comes up.
 When judging the likelihood of occurrence of an arc flash or electric shock hazard, keep in mind Captain Murphy’s statement: “If anything can go wrong it will”.
 Then consider Dirty Harry’s advice and ask yourself the question: “Do I feel lucky? – Well do Ya?”

-Based on my article originally published in the November 2019 Edition of Electrical Contractor Magazine.
+Based on my article originally published in Electrical Contractor Magazine.

 Jim Phillips, P.E., is founder Brainfiller.com and provides electrical power, arc flash and electrical safety training globally.
 His four decades of experience includes planning transmission systems, design and analysis of industrial, commercial and utility power systems and co-generation plant design.
 He is Vice-Chair of the IEEE 1584 Arc Flash Working Group, International Chair of IEC TC78 Live Working, Steering Committee Member – IEEE/NFPA Arc Flash Collaborative Research Project, Member of NFPA 70E Technical Committee and Associate Director – Electrical Safety UK Ltd. Rotherham, England